East Lockinge

-East Lockinge is a village and in the civil parish of Lockinge, in the Vale of White Horse district of Oxfordshire, England.
+East Lockinge is a village in the civil parish of Lockinge, in the Vale of White Horse district of Oxfordshire, England.
 It was part of Berkshire until the 1974 local authority boundary changes transferred the Vale of White Horse to Oxfordshire.
 It is about 1.5 mi east of Wantage, the village is included within the North Wessex Downs Area of Outstanding Natural Beauty (AONB).

 History

 Manor

 In 868 Queen Æthelswith of Mercia granted 15 hides of land to her thegn Cuthwulf.
 This land became the manor of East Lockinge, which during the Anglo-Saxon era came to be held by the Benedictine Abingdon Abbey.
 After the Norman Conquest of England the manor was granted to the Norman soldier Henry de Ferrers.
-In the Dissolution of the Monasteries in the 1530s the Abbey surrendered all its property to the Crown, which sold East Lockinge in 1546.
+In the dissolution of the monasteries in the 1530s the Abbey surrendered all its property to the Crown, which sold East Lockinge in 1546.

 Matthew Wymondsold (died 1757), a speculator in the South Sea Bubble, bought the manor in 1718 and settled here.
 In 1750 he had Lockinge House built: a three-storey Georgian country house with two wings that was later enlarged.
 Matthew was a descendant of Sir Robert Wymondsold (died 1687) of Welbeck Place, Putney, and Deeping St. James, Lincolnshire, whom James II knighted in 1684.
 Matthew Wymondsold had three sons by his wife Sara who outlived him: Francis, William and Charles, the latter who married and divorced Henrietta Knight, daughter of Robert Knight, 1st Earl of Catherlough, who married secondly Josiah Child, younger son of Richard Child, 1st Earl Tylney.
 The Wymondsold family retained East Lockinge until 1853, when it was sold to Lord Overstone.

 In 1858 Overstone gave East Lockinge as a wedding present to his daughter Harriet Sarah Jones-Loyd upon her marriage to Colonel Loyd-Lindsay VC.
 East Lockinge is now a village of estate cottages that Colonel Loyd-Lindsay had built in the 1860s.
 Loyd-Lindsay was ennobled on 23 July 1885 taking the name, style and title of Baron Wantage of Lockinge in the County of Berks.
 He died at Lockinge House on 10 June 1901.
 Lockinge House was demolished in 1947.
 Its early Georgian orangery was still standing in the 1960s.